james341/darkrpmodification/README.md

 ## Description ##
-You should **not edit _any_ of the DarkRP core files** (anything in gamemodes/darkrp/*).
-That is why this addon exists.
-This addon was created for anyone meaning even if you dont know lua this make it possible to customize DarkRP without worrying about updates or having to know how to read/write in lua.
-Have a look around and feel free to use any one of the many resources available to you at the bottom of this text!
+You should never edit any of the Fnaf- DarkRP core files (anything inside gamemodes/darkrp/*).
+That’s exactly why this addon exists.
+This addon was made for everyone—even if you don’t know Lua, it allows you to customize DarkRP without worrying about updates or needing to read/write Lua code.
+Take a look around, and feel free to use any of the many resources available to you at the bottom of this text!

 ## Contents of this addon ##
-Everything you will need is in the Lua folder, because that is where the fun happens. *(if you have anything else other than text based files in this folder you have done something wrong!)*
+Everything you need is in the Lua folder—that’s where the fun happens. *(And if you have anything other than text-based files in this folder, you've done something wrong!)*

-- **lua/darkrp_config/**         -- *Configuration files for DarkRP.
+- **lua/darkrp_config/**         -- *Configuration files for Fnaf-DarkRP.
 Simple config settings, anyone can edit these.*
     - disabled_defaults.lua -- *Not satisfied with something DarkRP ships with?
 Want to replace something?
 Disable it here!*
     - licenseweapons.lua    -- *Weapons that require a license to carry (only when the license config option is enabled.)*
     - mysql.lua             -- *Enable MySQL for your server!*